eludi/elowo/doc/faq.md

 - Both elowo and electron allow you to develop platform independent apps based on web technologies with Javascript as core language.
 Whereas the electron framework is a comprehensive runtime environment for professional-grade standalone desktop application development, elowo is a much more lightweight browser app that focuses on beginner-friendly personal coding.
-Furthermore. elowo provides a built-in basic code editor and even allows you to write and run code on smartphones and tablets.
+Furthermore, elowo provides a built-in basic code editor and even allows you to write and run code on smartphones and tablets.